arfserra/ctb-tracker/PRD.md

   - Delete the associated image from the `exercise-images` bucket.

 ### Deliverables
-1. A JavaScript file (`editDeleteExercise.js`) for handling edit and delete operations.
+1. A Streamlit page (`edit_delete_exercise.py`) for handling edit and delete operations.
-2. An HTML template (`editDeleteExercise.html`) containing the interface styled with Tailwind CSS.
-3. Confirmation dialog for delete operations.
+2. Confirmation dialog for delete operations.

 **Prompt for Copilot:**
-"Create an HTML page styled with Tailwind CSS for editing or deleting exercises.
-Use Vanilla JavaScript to update exercise data in the Supabase `exercises` table or delete an exercise and its image from the storage bucket.
+"Create a Streamlit page for editing or deleting exercises.
+Include inputs to update fields like name, type, description, and image.
+Use Python to update the Supabase `exercises` table or delete an exercise and its image from the storage bucket.
 Include a confirmation dialog for deletions."

 ---